 - Customizing Classification Parameters for Aviation Risk Management

-Aviation SMS auditors will certainly visit your airline or airport and ask how you choose your KPIs.
+SMS auditors will certainly visit your operation and ask how you choose your KPIs.
 Airline safety performance indicators require careful consideration and should be managed as a team.
-Best practices to choose KPIs for the compliant ICAO SMS programs typically include these considerations:
+Best practices to choose KPIs for compliant ICAO SMS typically include these considerations:

 1. Type of Classification System to Group KPIs

 - Types of issues (safety, security, quality, compliance, environmental);